Francemyadoptedcountry

 Well, it was not quite as easy as that!
 First Dad was not accepted back into the RAF so he eventually got a job on one of the big red London buses, clipping the travellers' tickets - and Mum?
 Well though she had not had a job in Jamaica since she had looked after the family, two sisters and my grandparents.
 She had cultivated a wonderfully productive vegetable garden which she couldn't do here in south London as we had to live in three very cramped rented rooms.

-Mum started work in the hospital and started
+Mum started work in the hospital and started her training to be a nurse.

 'But things would get better,' Dad said, 'after all our Mother Country needs us.'